sign-in-canada/sign-in-canada.github.io/architecture/scenarios/session-management.md

    Framework with a SAML `LogoutRequest` message.
 4. The Acceptance framework then redirects the browser to the Acceptance Platform's OpenID Provider (OP)'s end_session endpoint.
+5. If any relying parties participating in the Acceptance Platform's session support back-channel logout, the Acceptance Platform sends a logout token to all of them first, via an HTTP POST to their registered back-channel logout URI(s).
+This triggers the logout actions by each of those RPs.
+If there are multiple relying parties then these requests are all sent simultaneously, in parallel.
-5. The Acceptance Platform returns an [HTML](https://html.spec.whatwg.org/multipage/) logout propagation page.
+6. Once back-channel logout has been completed, the Acceptance Platform returns an [HTML](https://html.spec.whatwg.org/multipage/) logout propagation page.
 This page contains a number of [iframe](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#the-iframe-element) elements.
-The `src` (source) attribute of all but one of the `iframe` elements points to the [URI](https://tools.ietf.org/html/rfc3986) of another relying party site where the user has logged in during their current session.
+The `src` (source) attribute of each `iframe` element points to the front-channel logout [URI](https://openid.net/specs/openid-connect-frontchannel-1_0.html#RPLogout) of one of the relying party sites where the user has logged in during their current session.
    In the diagram, these other sites are identified as "Other OIDC RPs".
 The `src` attribute of the final `iframe` points to a URI endpoint of the Acceptance Platform's Acceptance Framework.
-6. Upon receiving the propagation page, the browser begins to load all of the of the `iframe`s in parallel, by asynchronously sending an HTTP GET request to the `src` URI of each `iframe`.
+7. Upon receiving the propagation page, the browser begins to load all of the of the `iframe`s in parallel, by asynchronously sending an HTTP GET request to the `src` URI of each `iframe`.
-7. As the other relying parties receive these requests, they log the user out locally, and then return an HTTP response to the browser.
+8. As the other relying parties receive these requests, they log the user out locally, and then return an HTTP response to the browser.
-8. While all of the `iframe`s are propagating the logout to various sites asynchronously, their progress is monitored by JavaScript code running in the browser.
+9. While all of the `iframe`s are propagating the logout to various sites asynchronously, their progress is monitored by JavaScript code running in the browser.
 Once all of the `iframes` have completely loaded, this JavaScript code checks the success or failure status of each.
-9. If any of the `iframes` fail or time-out, the JavaScript code will redirect the browser to the Acceptance Framework with an HTTP request that indicates a logout problem.
+10. If any of the `iframes` fail or time-out, the JavaScript code will redirect the browser to the Acceptance Framework with an HTTP request that indicates a logout problem.
     1. The Acceptance Framework will then redirect the browser back